 Year One parents organised an afternoon tea in aid of Great Ormond Street and University College hospitals, where staff have been caring for one of our pupils.
 It raised over £500.

-Royal Brompton Hospital - This is Emmet presenting the school donation of £500 to the Royal Brompton Charity.
-The money was raised by nativity programme donations and will be used for their Pediatric Echo Appeal, a machine that will help many other children in clinics around the South-East of England.
-Emmet's family want to let everyone know how grateful they are for this wonderful donation and how much it means to the hospital and other children like Emmet.
+Royal Brompton Hospital - The school made a donation of £500 to the Royal Brompton Charity.
+The money was raised by nativity programme donations and will be used for their Pediatric Echo Appeal, a machine that will help many children in clinics around the South-East of England.

 Maths Bring & Buy sale - School Council wanted to send toys to refugee children purchased using the proceeds from our maths bring & buy sale.
 Mrs Parkinson found a UNICEF scheme called ‘Nursery in a box’ comprising toys and games to stimulate and educate children.
 The £220 raised plus a school contribution bought two such boxes.